aidasbui/aidas-buivydas-resume-site/README.md

 - Vite
 - React Router v6
 - ESLint and Prettier
+- Docker
+- Debian 12

 You can check out the `package.json` file for full information.

-Note: it's my first time using TailWind CSS and setting up a project with Vite (nice opportunity to learn), so some things may be sub-optimal.
-Feel free to comment on the project structure, I'd love to learn some new tricks! ;)
+Note: Feel free to comment on the project structure, I'd love to learn some new tricks!

 ## License